-The qualifications have been approved by (delete as appropriate) the Office of Qualifications and Examinations Regulation (Ofqual) that regulates qualifications, examinations and assessments in England and Qualifications Wales, the regulator of non-degree qualifications and the qualifications system in Wales.
+The qualifications have been approved by the Office of Qualifications and Examinations Regulation (Ofqual) that regulates qualifications, examinations and assessments in England.

 The qualifications have been developed following consultation with further education colleges and training providers who wish to offer courses in logistics to meet the needs of local employers who have identified a skills gap.
 The qualifications are intended primarily for learners post 16 who wish to progress to employment or an apprenticeship in the logistics sector or to further study.